-This would cost 230¥ per person and would require a change at Tanimachi to the Tanimachiyonchome station which is the closest station to Osaka Castle on the Tanimachi line.
+This would cost 230 yen per person and would require a change at Tanimachi to the Tanimachiyonchome station which is the closest station to Osaka Castle on the Tanimachi line.

 How To Get From Osaka Castle To Umeda Sky Building

 If you’re planning on only spending a short time in Osaka then you may find yourself visiting two of the most popular attractions in one day; Osaka Castle and the Umeda Sky Building.

 In this case, the best station to or from Osaka Castle is going to be Morinomiya Station which is around a 1.4km walk through the castle park to the castle itself.

-To Osaka Castle: From Osaka Station to Morinomiya Station the train leaves from platform 2.
+To Osaka Castle: From Osaka Station, to Morinomiya Station the train leaves from Platform 2.

-To Umeda Sky Building: From Morinomiya Station to Osaka Station the train leaves from platform 1.
+To Umeda Sky Building: From Morinomiya Station to Osaka Station, the train leaves from Platform 1.

 How To Get From Osaka Castle To Osaka Aquarium

 It’s a great attraction to visit during a trip to Osaka – especially if it’s raining.
 Getting from Osaka Castle to Osaka Aquarium is surprisingly simple, despite the limited location of Osaka Aquarium.

 From Osaka Castle, you’ll want to walk to Osakako Station where you’ll board the Chuo Line to Tanimachiyonchome Station.

 How To Go From Osaka Castle To Dotonbori

 Whether you’re planning on going from Osaka Castle to Dotonbori or Dotonbori to Osaka Castle the route you’ll take is the same (only in reverse).

-From here you’ll take the Nagahoritsurumiryokuchi line to Shinsaibashi Station which is north of Dotonbori (around 850m / 10 minute walk) the cost of a one-way ticket is 230¥
+From here you’ll take the Nagahoritsurumiryokuchi line to Shinsaibashi Station which is just north of Dotonbori (around 850m / 10-minute walk) the cost of a one-way ticket is 230 Yen.

 The above route requires zero changes.
 However, there are some other routes you could take if you don’t mind making a change at a station.
 This doesn’t save you any money on the ticket price, or time.

 Walk from Osaka Castle to Morinomiya Station and board the Chuo Line.
 From there you could;

-Transfer at Hommachi Station on to the Midosuji Line bound of Tennoji.
+Transfer at Hommachi Station onto the Midosuji Line bound of Tennoji.
 Here you’ll come off at Namba Station where you’ve around a 3-minute walk to Dotonburi

 or you could come off the Chuo Line at Awaza Station and then change to the Sen-Nichimae to Namba Station.
 Again from here, you’ll find this a 3-minute walk to Dotonburi.